baosystems/dhis2-centos/README.md

 # About

-Install PostgreSQL, Tomcat, Nginx, and DHIS 2.29 on CentOS 7.
+Install PostgreSQL, Tomcat, Nginx, and DHIS 2.30 on CentOS 7.

+# _WARNING_

+**Do not use this configuration in any production workloads!** Configurations are intended for local development environments _only!_

 # Using